 Idaho’s Fairness in Women’s Sports Act, which bars transgender women and girls from competing on collegiate and K-12 women’s and girls’ sports teams, hasn’t been active for over a year while it’s being challenged in court.
 Now, the law’s defenders are pushing a federal district court to unfreeze enforcement.

 The legal challenge, made in the Hecox v.
 Little case, led a judge to freeze, or enjoin, the ban in August of 2020 to prevent “irreparable” harm to two student-athletes who brought forth the challenge.
-But in June, a higher court remanded, or sent the case back to a lower court, because both students were no longer enrolled in their perspective schools and wouldn’t be immediately affected by the law.
+But in June, a higher court remanded, or sent the case back to a lower court, because both students were no longer enrolled in their respective schools and wouldn’t be immediately affected by the law.
 As stakeholders make written arguments to that lower court this month, the near-term fate of the Idaho law could depend on whether a judge believes one of those athletes, a transgender woman named Lindsay Hecox, still has a stake in the case.

 The Idaho Attorney General’s office, tasked with defending the law, argues she doesn’t.
 Hecox withdrew from Boise State University a week after unsuccessfully trying out for the women’s cross-country team last school year, rendering her claims moot, a brief filed earlier this month by the Attorney General argued.